lidofinance/lido-improvement-proposals/LIPS/lip-42.md

 ### Known Issues

 [LIP-33](./lip-33.md) mentions ["Permissionless withdrawal reporting vulnerability"](./lip-33.md#permissionless-withdrawal-reporting-vulnerability).
 This issue is no longer applicable to CMv2 due to the removal of the penalty applied upon validator exit and calculated based on the recorded validator balance.
 This penalty was initially introduced in CSM, a highly autonomous and permissionless staking module.
 CMv2, in turn, assumes a dedicated overseeing committee (CMC) responsible for monitoring the module's performance and acting accordingly (reporting general delayed penalties for cases of poor performance, see [snapshot vote](https://snapshot.org/#/s:lido-snapshot.eth/proposal/0xa4179234377bab093a8ee46da0f430d51bb343d00ca74ce8bf1d7d8cdb0db9dd)).
 Hence, the vulnerable mechanism is no longer needed in CMv2 and is removed in this LIP.

-#### Slashing event reported but unresolved before module upgrade can reduce bond claim block time for future slashing events

-If a slashing event is reported but remains unresolved before a module upgrade, the ongoing slashings counter will remain zero after the module upgrade.
-If another slashing occurs after the upgrade, resolution of the slashing started before the upgrade will null out the ongoing slashings counter that should have been incremented, potentially allowing Node Operators to claim their bonds prematurely.

-Because this scenario is highly unlikely in practice, the impact can be accepted as a minor risk.
-Alternatively, the module upgrade can be postponed until all unresolved slashing events are resolved, ensuring that the ongoing slashings counter accurately reflects the true state of unresolved slashings.

 #### Race condition in `keyAllocatedBalance` updates between top-ups and partial withdrawals